dragonraij/100daysofcode/jquery/05ArmandoPerez/readme.txt

-Armando Perez
+Forecast
 =========

-This project builds up from the Armando Perez html css project It makes use of jquery to add and remove classes so that the portfolio can be filtered
+Forecast is a weather forecasting application when a day is clicked it shows the detailed hourly weather for that day

-Created by Raj Prasad 8 August, 2016
+Created by Raj Prasad 4 August, 2016
 As part of the 100 day coding challenge

          _           _                       _